chengdongqiang/OrViT/README.md

 ```
 make CONTIGS=/path/to/your/contigs.fasta
 ```
-or user's input contigs as protein sequences:
+Or user's input contigs as protein sequences:
 ```
 make CONTIGS=/path/to/your/contigs.fasta SEQTYPE=pro
 ```